John Blaq

+He is commonly known for his bass vocals and dancehall music accompanied with the introduction [Aya Basi) in all his songs.

 Early life and education

-Kasadha attended Lwanda Primary School and Hasan Tourabi Primary School for Primary Leaving Examination.
+John Blaq attended Lwanda Primary School and Hasan Tourabi Primary School for Primary Leaving Examination.
 In 2012, he joined Bweyogerere Secondary School, where he attained both a UCE and a UACE certificate in 2016 and 2018, respectively.

-Musical career
+Music career

 John Blaq broke through in 2018 with his single, "Tukwatagane".
 The song "Sweet Love" was his first collaboration with Vinka, and was released in December, 2018.
-His first concert took place in Freedom City, Kampala on 29 November 2019.
+His first concert took place in Freedom City, Kampala on 29 November 2019 and was named Aya Basi Concert after his common phrase [aya basi].